crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 Get information about all related customers

-Get a list of customer relations in CRM CareCloud
+Get a list of customers' relations in CRM CareCloud

 ### Example
 ```php